cyb3rxp/awesome-soc/ml_llm_ai.md

 This page deals with what Generative AI, AI agents, and machine learning can effectively bring to a SOC (**plus their known downsides**) and/or CSIRT.
 No marketing speech here, only cybersec watch and field feedback based intel.

+# TOC
+* Must read
+* Machine learning use cases for a SOC
+* Gen AI / LLM use cases for a SOC

 # Must read